Proclamation of the Republic (Brazil): Reactions

 Despite Pedro II not showing any will to resist, there was a significant monarchist reaction after the fall of the Empire, which was thoroughly repressed.
-A few examples can be given.
-On 17 November 1889, upon hearing the news of the Emperor's fall, the 25th Infantry Battalion resisted by attacking the local Republican Club in Desterro (present-day Florianópolis).
+For example, On November 17th, 1889, upon hearing the news of the Emperor's fall, the 25th Infantry Battalion resisted by attacking the local Republican Club in Desterro (present-day Florianópolis).
 They were defeated by Republican militias and policemen and several were killed.
 Others were executed.
 According to the source, other battalions across the country also unsuccessfully fought against policemen and militias loyal to the Republic.
 In Rio de Janeiro, then-the Brazilian capital, on 18 November between 30 and 40 monarchist soldiers rebelled.
 Other monarchists rebellions occurred in Rio.
 On 18 December 1889, around 50 men of the 2nd Artillery Regiment – which had taken part in the proclamation of the republic – rebelled in a restorationist attempt.
 It led the government to ban freedom of the speech and exile or arrest several monarchist politicians.
 Another far more serious monarchist rebellion occurred on 14 January 1890, when one cavalry regiment, two infantry regiments, and one artillery battalion attempted to overthrow the republic.
 It had more than 100 casualties, and 21 officers and soldiers who took part of it were executed and more monarchist politicians were arrested.

 A fight at the fortifications of Mortena, at Gamboa during the naval revolt (Drawing by L. Tinayre, published at Le Monde Illustré, 1894).

 In 1890, Admiral Balthazar da Silveira paid a visit to New York to thank the United States of America for its prompt recognition of the new Republican regime at the behest of Deodoro da Fonseca.

 In 1891, the so-called Revolta da Armada, a rebellion movement promoted by units of the Brazilian Navy against the dictatorial government of Deodoro da Fonseca, supposedly supported by the monarchist opposition to the recent installation of the republic, in which the navy threatened to bomb the federal capital, happened in Rio de Janeiro.
 The Navy, still resented by circumstances and outcomes of the coup that had put an end to the monarchy in Brazil.
 Again between 1893 and 1894, before the dictatorship and the rights curtailment promoted by the government of Floriano Peixoto, the naval monarchist rebelled against the government.
 In that episode, the Republicans had aid of the United States Navy to defeat the monarchists.

 The Federalist Revolution, that occurred from 1893 to 1895, between federalists, monarchists, and even republicans, led by the monarchist leaders Gaspar da Silveira Martins, Custódio de Melo, and Saldanha da Gama against the republican government resulted in the death of 10,000 men.